-Following the evaluation, a recommendation may have to be made to the relevant Cabinet Member.
-In some cases for large or contentious contracts the decision may be referred to full Council.
+Following the evaluation, a recommendation may have to be made to the relevant councillor.
+In some cases for large or contentious contracts the decision may be referred to full council.
 This approval process may take six weeks or more.
-Details of the decision are given in the appropriate Council Minutes.
+Details of the decision are given in the appropriate council minutes.

 Terms and conditions

-We have our own Terms and Conditions of Contract.
-Suppliers who wish to do business with the Council are encouraged to accept these conditions.
+We have our own terms and conditions of contract.
+Suppliers who wish to do business with us are encouraged to accept these conditions.
 In a case that they are not acceptable to suppliers, this should be brought to the attention of the appropriate officer in writing.
 Whatever is agreed should be mutually acceptable to both parties.
-Arun District Council is not permitted to accept quotations or tenders from suppliers who are disqualified under 'Fair Employment Legislation'.
+We are not permitted to accept quotations or tenders from suppliers who are disqualified under 'fair employment legislation'.
 Suppliers are required to complete a declaration to that effect.

 Concerns over purchasing decision malpractice

 We will do everything possible to promote honesty and integrity and is committed to the prevention, deterrence, detection and investigation of all forms of fraud and corruption.
 If you raise a concern regarding a purchasing decision, we will ensure that any allegations will be taken seriously and investigated in an appropriate manner.
 If you ask us to protect your identity we will not disclose it without your consent.
 We will deal firmly with those who act dishonestly.
 Following proper investigation, appropriate disciplinary action and/or criminal proceedings will be instigated.
 If you have a concern about malpractice, please raise the matter with us.
 You can do this by writing to the Internal Audit team at the address below, phoning 01903 737561 or emailing firstname.lastname@example.org.